IMSEMZPZ/PPD/README.md

 The offical code of PPD: A Scalable and Efficient Parallel Primal-Dual Coordinate Descent Algorithm, Hejun Wu, Xinchuan Huang, Qiong Luo, TKDE 2020.

-Method PPD is described in the paper: A Scalable and Efficient Parallel Dual Coordinate Descent Algorithm.

 The sparse dataset kddb.t, news20.binary, rcv1.binary in our demo are from [LIBSVM Data](https://www.csie.ntu.edu.tw/~cjlin/libsvmtools/datasets/).

 ## Usage